A seamless switch from IVIG or another SCIG

 Not an actual patient

-*To convert the XEMBIFY dose in grams to milliliters (mL), multiply the calculated initial SCIG dose in grams by 5.
+*To convert XEMBIFY dose in grams to milliliters (mL), multiply the calculated initial SCIG dose in grams by 5.

 Initial weekly dose of SCIG in grams = prior IVIG in grams/number of weeks between IVIG doses x 1.37.